The State Accident Fund offers the following safety related training sessions to

 The training defines an "accident" in the workplace and explains why they should be investigated.
 It also covers the rules of accident investigation and how to

-(information), you need it and this training helps you get it!
-The importance of investigating "near miss" incidents is discussed.
+you need it and this training helps you get it!
+The importance of investigation "near miss" incidents is discussed.

 This session covers statistics and causes of back pain and injury in the

 workplace.
-Contributing factors such as medical conditions, lifestyle, posture and body mechanics are covered as is emphasizing employee and employer responsibilities to help prevent back injuries.
+Contributing factors such as medical conditions, lifestyle, posture and body mechanics are covered as in emphasizing employee and employer

 Bloodborne Pathogens Awareness Training